O-Bahn Busway: Track

 The O-Bahn track is made of concrete; it is elevated from the ground because of the poor quality of alluvial soils along the River Torrens, which frequently move due to their high level of plasticity.
 On top of the pylons are concrete sleepers on which the track rests.
 5,600 pylons were drilled in place to support 5,600 sleepers and 4,200 prefabricated L-shaped track pieces, sited at 12 m intervals.
 Concrete pylons were cast into the ground to ensure stability, to a depth of up to 4 m.
 The width of both tracks, sitting on the sleepers, is 6.2 m.
 The O-Bahn's concrete tracks were narrower and lighter than those of the initially proposed light rail development, and put less stress on the land.
 The concrete components were precast and then laid onto piers.

 At the city end, the O-Bahn begins at East Terrace, as an extension eastwards from Grenfell Street into the parklands.
-The O-Bahn enters an 670 m tunnel, completed in December 2017, which curves from east to north, emerging onto bus lanes in the middle of Hackney Road just north of the intersection with Botanic Road and North Terrace.
+The O-Bahn enters a 670 m tunnel, completed in December 2017, which curves from east to north, emerging onto bus lanes in the middle of Hackney Road just north of the intersection with Botanic Road and North Terrace.
 The bus lane continues north to the River Torrens and into the original entrance of the O-Bahn on Hackney Road, opposite the East Parklands, where it enters a 60 m tunnel at a speed limited to 40 km/h, due to the tight initial corner, ensuring that the rear tyres (especially trailer tyres of articulated buses) do not 'scrub' against the track.
 Speed is gradually increased to 80 km/h for most of the trip to Klemzig Interchange.
 Once en route to Paradise Interchange, the speed limit was up to 100 km/h, but has been limited to 85 km/h since late 2012.
 On some sections 115 km/h was achieved in tests.
 The average service speed including stops is about 60 km/h.
 On entering interchanges the O-Bahn ends and the speed limit is 40 km/h.
 In the interchange area, the speed limit is 20 km/h.
 The O-Bahn is officially considered a road, due to a court ruling in the early years of the system's operation.
 This ruling permits the South Australia Police to install speed cameras and fine speeding drivers.

 Cars entering the O-Bahn are deterred by a large number of signs at entrance points and a sump buster device that rips out a car's sump (oil pan) if it gets onto the track.
 An average of four cars per year enter the O-Bahn and must be removed by crane.